openshift-telco/openshift-telco.github.io/notes/disk-exclusive-access.md

-# Error "checking for exclusive access to /dev/..."
+# Fix Error "exclusive access to /dev/XXX"

 Linux MD partitions and LVM PVs are automatically run at startup, which interferes with `coreos.inst`